threnjen/Monte_Carlo_Game_AI_Engine/README.md

 For use with the Monte Carlo AI Engine, a game logic requires only four specific hooks:

-> - Hook #1:
-  Requires a list with two indices:
+> Hook #1 requires a list with two indices:
-       0: list of legal actions
+    - 0: list of legal actions
-       1: active player ID
+    - 1: active player ID
-  In the format [[list of legal actions], active player ID]
-      The Monte Carlo does not care about the contents of the list of legal actions, and will return a list item in exactly the same format it presents in the list
+    In the format [[list of legal actions], active player ID] The Monte Carlo does not care about the contents of the list of legal actions, and will return a list item in exactly the same format it presents in the list

+> Hook #2 is an update function that returns to the game logic and includes an action popped off of the list received in Hook #1, as well as returning the active player ID

+> Hook #3 asks if the game is over and receives a True/False boolean

+> Hook #4 gets the game score and requires a dictionary in the format of {playerID : score}.
+The playerID in the scores must match the ID used for Hooks #1 and #2

 The game logic must manage the correct player turns.
 The Monte Carlo engine will assign the next legal action to the player passed, with no safety checks.

-Special thanks to [Bosonic Studios](https://ai-boson.github.io/mcts/), whose MCTS starter code was a pivotal teaching tool.
+Special thanks to [Bosonic Studios](https://ai-boson.github.io/mcts/), whose MCTS starter code was a pivotal learning tool.